Patti Astor: Actress

 Astor had studied acting at the Lee Strasberg Institute.
 A queen of the downtown scene, she appeared in over a dozen experimental and low-budget No Wave films.
-Her entry into this genre was Amos Poe's underground Unmade Beds (1976), a black and white 16 mm remake of Godard's Breathless which she acted in alongside filmmaker Eric Mitchell, Blondie singer Debbie Harry, and artist Duncan Hannah.
+Her entry into this genre was Amos Poe's underground Unmade Beds (1976), a black and white 16 mm remake of Jean-Luc Godard's Breathless which she acted in alongside filmmaker Eric Mitchell, Blondie singer Debbie Harry, and artist Duncan Hannah.
 She also appeared in such low-budget and low-audience films as Rome '78, The Long Island Four, and Snakewoman.
 Perhaps the best remembered of these was Eric Mitchell's Underground U.S.A (1980), in which she starred in alongside poet Rene Ricard.
-Her best known role was as Virginia, the roving reporter, in Charlie Ahearn's legendary hip-hop epic, Wild Style.
-Virginia in Wild Style is a blonde bombshell who encounters the rap and graffiti culture uptown, and introduces it to the downtown art world; a role Patti went on to perform in real life with Fun Gallery.
+Her best known role was as Virginia, the roving reporter, in Charlie Ahearn's hip-hop epic, Wild Style.

 Her No Wave films are in the permanent collections of the Museum of Modern Art, the Whitney Museum, and the Rock and Roll Hall of Fame.